akshitbhatnagar2008/ML/README.md

 With this I am trying to implement different Machine Learning Algorithms without using the available Machine Learning libraries in python.
 I will be using Python to build the code and will try to explain the algorithms in the simplest way.

-I will be adding algorithms as when I come up with those.
+I will be adding algorithms as and when I implement.
 You can find the list below:-

-Rendered table with varied cell width

-Formatting content within your table

-You can use formatting such as links, inline code blocks, and text styling within your table:
+Hope I can contribute to the community!!!

 | Algorithm | Description | Link
 | --- | --- | ---